-&lt;sup>1Laboratoire de Météorologie Dynamique, École Normale Supérieure, PSL University, Paris, France and hemispheric mechanisms, featuring a coordination between the two.
-An example of local mechanism is the complex role played by background baroclinicity in enhancing, but also in suppressing, storm track activity over the North Pacific (Schemm and Schneider, 2018; Schemm et al., 2021).
-The onset of atmospheric blocking events, characterized by the sudden inflation of large anticyclones that disrupt the usual, eastward Rossby wave propagation, can also be seen as a local mechanism affecting storm track variability (e.g., Shutts, 1983; Altenhoff et al., 2008; Martineau et al., 2017; Ferranti et al., 2018).
-On the other hand, several hemispheric mechanisms connecting the two storm tracks have been identified.
-There is robust evidence that low-frequency tropical forcing, as the El Nino-Southern Oscillation (ENSO) or the Madden-Julian Oscillation (MJO), manifests itself first in anomalies over the North Pacific storm track that are subsequently propagated, via the forcing of transient Rossby waves, to the North Atlantic storm track (Cassou, 2008; Henderson et al., 2016; Zheng et al., 2018; Schemm et al., 2018; Gollan et al., 2019).
-However, interaction between the two storm tracks can in principle result from purely extratropical forcing, for instance in the form of baroclinically-induced wave resonance (Yang et al., 1997; Franzke et al., 2006).
-An interplay between storm tracks is also related to hemispheric-scale, extratropical teleconnection patterns like the Northern Annular Mode (e.g., Woollings and Hoskins, 2008; Rivière and Drouard, 2015) or the Northern Baroclinic Annular Mode (Thompson and Li, 2015).
+A possible division of this research field could involve a distinction between mechanisms that affect single storm tracks and mechanisms that feature a connection between the two.
+An example of internal mechanism is the complex role played by background baroclinicity in enhancing, but also in suppressing, storm track activity (Schemm and Schneider, 2018; Schemm

+- et al., 2021).
+The onset of atmospheric blocking events, characterized by the sudden inflation of large anticyclones that disrupt the usual, eastward Rossby wave propagation, can also be seen as an internal phenomenon affecting storm track variability (e.g., Shutts, 1983; Altenhoff et al., 2008; Martineau et al., 2017; Ferranti et al., 2018).
+On the other hand, many largescale flow patterns feature a coordination between the two storm tracks.
+There is robust evidence that low-frequency tropical forcing, as the El Nino-Southern Oscillation (ENSO) or the Madden-Julian Oscillation (MJO), manifests itself first in anomalies - over the North Pacific storm track that are subsequently propagated, via the forcing of transient Rossby waves, to the North Atlantic storm track (Cassou, 2008; Henderson et al., 2016; Zheng et al., 2018; Schemm et al., 2018; Gollan et al., 2019).
+However, interaction between the two storm tracks can also result from purely extratropical forcing, as baroclinically-induced wave resonance (Yang et al., 1997; Franzke et al., 2006).
+Such interplay is also related to hemispheric-scale, extratropical teleconnection patterns, like the Northern Annular Mode (e.g., Woollings and Hoskins, 2008; Rivière and Drouard, 2015) or the Northern Baroclinic Annular Mode (Thompson and Li, 2015). - Another circulation pattern that involves a coordination between the two storm track are the so-called circumglobal Rossby wave patterns (CRWPs), that can occur if the large-scale flow configuration is conducive to the zonal propagation of Rossby wave packets (RWPs) over long distances.
+Concomitant summer temperature extremes in different regions of the Northern Hemisphere have been linked to the occurrence of stationary, amplified, quasi-resonant planetary Rossby waves (Petoukhov - 40 et al., 2013; Coumou et al., 2014; Kornhuber et al., 2017, 2019; Xu et al., 2021).
+During boreal winter, on the other hand, CRWPs stretching across the hemisphere feature an interconnection between the Pacific and the Atlantic storm track and an interplay between the polar and the subtropical jet streams (Branstator, 2002; Franzke et al., 2006; Davies, 2015).
+In particular, Davies (2015) described how the repeated propagation of a Rossby wave train from the Pacific to the Atlantic storm track, and then back to the Pacific storm track via the subtropical jet stream, shaped the hemispheric wave pattern during winter - 45 2013/14 causing widespread extreme weather.
+This so-called "weather chain" involved the repeated enhancement of RWPs with the same phase and an interaction between the polar and subtropical jet to ensure circumglobal connectivity, and occurred in conjunction with anomalous North Pacific sea surface temperatures (Wang et al., 2014; Hartmann, 2015).